-Summer has come to a close and school is back in session.
-While there are surely many long faces about the end of vacation, the start of the school year is the perfect time to establish family educational goals and assorted activities for you and your young one to take on as you continue the academic journey together.
+With summer at a close and school back in session, it’s the perfect time to establish family educational goals and assorted activities for you and your young one to take on as you continue the academic journey together.
 Read More

 With summer here, children need ways to stay engaged, and parents want to ensure they’re still helping their child progress and develop!
 That’s why we’ve highlighted five tips to help parents choose toys that will stimulate their children’s imagination and improve their development.
 Naturally, select toys that do more than one thing!
 If you’re on a budget for summer trips, search for toys that can be used multiple times in many ways.
 Read More

 According to the American Academy of Pediatrics, children are getting an average of 7 hours per day of screen time, from television and computers to phones and game consoles.
 Did you know that the American Academy of Pediatrics’ recommends avoiding digital media use in children younger than 18 to 24 months?

 Nowadays, it’s rare Not to see a person staring at his or her phone while waiting or hanging around for something else to start.

 Today, waiting, relaxing, and unwinding equates to watching a phone, a tablet or television.
 The art of waiting without some form of technology is a thing of the past since we are constantly plugged in and stimulated.
 Read More